punchupworld/sheethuahua/docs/guide/3-transformer.md

 // type Person: {
 //     id: number;
-//     name: string; (will be 'anonymous' when the value is empty)
+//     name: string; (will be 'anonymous' when the cell is empty)
 // }
 type Person = StaticDecode<typeof schema>;
 ```